ferrocene/criticalup/docs/src/using-criticalup/toolchain-management.rst

    cd project
    criticalup install

-To change the installed products, edit the ``criticalup.toml`` as desired, for example:
+To change the installed products, edit the ``criticalup.toml`` as desired.
+For example:

 .. code-block::